snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ### Implementation rules

 With implementation rules, you can define constraints and conditions on basic fields, based on the underlying schema properties of a particular tracking event.
-This way, you can ensure that once the events flows downstream through the pipeline, they will comply with the underlying schema.

 Add multiple implementation rules by clicking the **'+ Add implementation rules'** button in the **Implmentation rules** section.
 A new dialog box view will appear.